Trogan2000/Stream-Helper/README.md

 # ADHD Stream Helper

+### What do I need?
+- ADHD Stream Helper.sd
+- Images (it works without this but ui doesnt like it)

 ### What does this do?
 Select or input a game, then click the magnifying glass icon to use AI to generate:
 - Twitch stream title